cakeGit/WhateverAPI/README.md

 Something not working?
 Feel free to me on discord!
+Cak#7977

-Cak#7977 _WhateverAPI should not be used commercialy without direct and explicit permission from me (Cake | Cak#7977) or [buying me a coffee](https://www.buymeacoffee.com/cakegit)_
+_WhateverAPI should not be used commercially without direct and explicit permission from me (Cake | Cak#7977)_